ChrisSeadon/ChrisSeadon.github.io/contact.md

 I'm most likely to repond quickly by social media -- DM me @chris.seadon.productions!

-Or if you'd prefer, I'm happy to take any business queries by email [@cseadonproductions@gmail.com](mailto:@cseadonproductions@gmail.com).
+Or if you'd prefer, I'm happy to take any business queries by email at [cseadonproductions@gmail.com](mailto:cseadonproductions@gmail.com).